StarRocks/starrocks/docs/en/loading/Kafka-connector-starrocks.md

         ```yaml
         # The addresses of Kafka brokers.
 Multiple addresses of Kafka brokers need to be separated by commas (,).
-        # Note that this example uses PLAINTEXT to access the Kafka cluster.
-If you are using other authentication methods to access the Kafka cluster, you need to configure the relevant authentication information in this file.
+        # Note that this example uses PLAINTEXT as the security protocol to access the Kafka cluster.
+If you are using other security protocol to access the Kafka cluster, you need to configure the relevant information in this file.
         bootstrap.servers=<kafka_broker_ip>:9092
         offset.storage.file.filename=/tmp/connect.offsets
         offset.flush.interval.ms=10000